ZEISS/precise-ui/src/components/StepIndicator/Example.md

 **Numbered Bullets**

-We can also set `numbered` to a vertical step indicator to make our steps numbered.
+We can also set `numbered` to a step indicator to make our steps numbered.

 ```jsx
 const { StepIndicator, StepIndicatorStep } = require('precise-ui');